The Pastoral System at Latymer

 Class and Year Groups

-Each year group of approximately 186 pupils is split into 6 classes, one for each of the School Houses.
+Each year group of 192 pupils is split into 6 classes, one for each of the School Houses.
 These class groups remain together through years 7 to 11, meeting for registration and form periods daily, and are taught as a class group in the younger years.
-A strong sense of coherence and team working is developed over these years, reinforced when each class goes together to our Field Centre in Cwm Penmachno in Year 7 and again in Year 9.
+A strong sense of coherence and team working is developed over these years, reinforced when each class goes together to our Field Centre in Cwm Penmachno in Year 7and in Year 9 there are half year group visits to Conwy, Anglesey to continue the Welsh experience.

 Each form has a form tutor who has day to day responsibility for our pupils’ welfare whilst they are in the school.
 In the lower school this teacher takes lessons with the form on personal and social education.